MaviccPRP/ml_ner/README.md

 ## Quickstart

-Until now you can vary the featuresset and evaluate each featureselection individually, by just editing the extract_features variable in the test scripts.
+Until now you can vary the featuresset and evaluate each feature selection individually, by just editing the extract_features variable in the test scripts.

 In the future, we want to implement a module, which is classifiying a predefined list of Named Entities using the command line.